The Case for Learned In-Memory Joins

-When no more query keys are issued, the whole request buffers are flushed in the depth-first order similar to ~\cite{HL06}.
-However, determining the sizes of these request buffers is challenging for two main reasons.
-First, the size of each {\rmi} node's buffer depends on the node's level and the {\rmi}'s fan-out (i.e., not fixed for every node).
-Second, these buffers should fit in the cache, otherwise their benefit will be diminished by cache misses coming from accessing the buffers themselves.
+When no more query keys are issued, the whole request buffers are flushed in the depth-first order similar to~\cite{HL06}.

+During the rest of this section, we discuss how we define the size of the buffer at the root of any sub-tree $t$, and how the total size of all buffers needed for an {\rmi} satisfies the analytical bound of the \textit{cache complexity} in hierarchical indexes (e.g., trees or {\rmi})~\cite{HL06}.
+The cache complexity is defined by the asymptotic number of block transfers between the cache and the memory incurred by a query key.

+\underline{Notation.} For an {\rmi} with a root model $r$, let $n$ be the total number of intermediate and leaf models in this {\rmi} (without the root $r$), $m$ be the fan-out (i.e., number of children per any model in this {\rmi}), and $w$ be the fixed-size, in bytes, of a single model in this {\rmi}.
+For any sub-tree $t$ in this {\rmi}, let $v_t$ be the size of the buffer associated with the "root" model of $t$, and $g_t$ be the number of "non-root" models in $t$.
+We also define a function $S(g_t)$ that estimates the total size of buffers associated with the $g_t$ non-root models in any sub-tree $t$.